Assistant Professor of Visual Communication

 Biography

-Born and raised near Milan, Italy, I moved to the US to earn a PhD in Media and Communication at The Media School at Indiana University, Bloomington (2022)
+Born and raised near Milan, Italy, he moved to the United States to earn a Ph.D. in Media and Communication from The Media School at Indiana University Bloomington (2022).

-Education: Ph.D., Media and Communication, Indiana University Bloomington; M.A., Royal Holloway University, London; B.A., University of Milan (Italy)
+Ph.D., Media and Communication, Indiana University Bloomington; M.A., Royal Holloway, University of London; B.A., University of Milan, Italy

-A second line of my research looks specifically at multi-platform storytelling, visual communication, social media and politics.
-I am particularly interested in understanding how the interplay of visuals and text in media affects people’s attitudes, political support and online engagement.
+A second line of research examines multi-platform storytelling, visual communication, and politics.
+He is particularly interested in understanding how politicians and public institutions strategically employ visuals and text to influence political support and online engagement.

 Publications